 One part of the interface that I think will confuse users is the workflow for adding a single image to a page.
 Rather than having an image element, you need to add a text element, then upload your image under the Files tab and drag the image into the text box.
 This feels confusing at first.

 Post editor is beautiful (see screenshot).
 You can edit slugs, create drafts and set publish dates in the future.
 Readers can add comments but unfortunately there is no integration with Disqus or Facebook comments.
 Show Screenshot

 Voog has a simple way of adding ecommerce to their websites— and it's great.
 I especially like how they designed the shopping cart.
-Basically you create äóìAdd to Cart' buttons that hold all product information.
+Basically you create 'Add to Cart' buttons that hold all product information.
 From there, you design product pages around that button.
 This gives you a lot of flexibility around design.
-This system will work best for stores with a small amount of products— large stores may get find it frustrating (this approach means you don't have an automated way of handling product categories.)
+This system will work best for stores with a small amount of products— large stores may get find it frustrating (with no product categories, larger stores would probably want to opt for a store builder.)
 One annoying downside: you have to contact support to add payment processor— why?!
 Also you're limited to Paypal and MakeCommerce— no Stripe option.
 Show Screenshot

 You can add a variety of form fields— text, multi-line text, radio buttons, checkboxes, file uploads and jumpboxes.
 You can customize the submit button text, set forms to submit to a custom URL and receive form submissions at an email address (unfortunately form submissions aren't saved anywhere else, so make sure you don't delete those emails!).
 Show Screenshot